Irfan Khan (singer)

 Irfan Khan (Pashto: عرفان خان) is a Pakistani Pashtun pop singer singing in both Pashto and Urdu.
-His claim to fame came with the release of a Pashto single "Pekhawar Khu Pekhawar De" which translates into "Peshawar Is Peshawar", a song he wrote in a tribute to his hometown.
+His claim to fame is his Pashto single "Pekhawar Khu Pekhawar De" ("Peshawar Is Peshawar") which he wrote and sang as an ode to his hometown.
 He recently recorded a single with Hadiqa Kiyani called "Jaanan".
-"Jaanan" was Irfan's title song from his Album by the same name.
+"Jaanan" was the title song from Irfan's album of the same name.
 "Jaanan" proved to be a superhit song all over Pakistan in 2010.
 It even made it to the Los Angeles Times' "What they are..." section.

 Background

-Irfan Khan was born on May 5, 1982 in Mardan, Khyber Pakhtunkhwa, Pakistan. his father worked as a Manager for a Pakistani Bank.
+Irfan Khan was born on May 5, 1982, in Mardan, Khyber Pakhtunkhwa, Pakistan. his father worked as a Manager for a Pakistani Bank.
 Irfan started his education at the age of 6 in Swat and later on in Azad Kashmir.
 He did his Matriculation examination (10th grade) from Peshawar Model School, intermediate examinations (12th grade) from Edwardes College, Peshawar and got his BA Degree in Communication Design from the University of Peshawar and degree in hospitality and hotel management.